VaclavElias/stride-website-next/README.md

      - [ ] Direct link to Release Notes
      - [ ] Direct link to Requirements
 - [ ] Docs - Move wiki to repo and push to wiki - https://github.com/marketplace/actions/publish-to-github-wiki

-## Known Issues
-- Web - Sponsor - Widgets don't support dark theme.
-This can be fixed in the future, to fetch data from https://opencollective.com/stride3d/members/all.json and render before deployment or make dynamic.
-This might be overall better solution to have a full control over the content and design.
-- Web - Search - No pager, max result restricted to 100 till the pages is implemented

 ## Phase 1 - Done